 Once in France, the EDHEC International Students Office will help you with the official procedures: either the visa validation or the residence permit renewal.

-Students coming for just one semester may have a visa which does not need to be validated.
+Students coming for a short period (one semester) may have a visa which does not need to be validated.

-Your visa has to be validated within 3 months of your arrival in France.
-Here are the different steps of the visa validation process:
+If you own a Long stay Visa (VLS-TS), your visa has to be validated within 3 months following your arrival in France.

-If you need to extend or renew your long-stay visa or resident permit in France whilst still a student at EDHEC, the ISO organizes sessions for you in cooperation with the Prefecture.
+If you need to extend or renew your long-stay visa or resident permit in France, the procedure is now 100% online.